 Known For : Boudhanath Stupa Pashupatinath Temple Swayambhunath Temple

-Kathmandu - city of peace, lives true to this description.
+Kathmandu, the city of peace, lives true to this description.
 The city is charming, busy, bustling, serene, alive and asleep - all at once.
 The capital of Nepal, Kathmandu is the most accessible city in the country - it is Nepal's only metropolitan city as well.
-It doesn't matter what you're in the mood for as a tourist, Kathmandu offers it all.
-From venturing into the untamed wild in National Parks, going where nature takes you on hikes and trails, setting your senses ablaze with the thriving nightlife and conquering the gushing waters on rafts and kayaks, to rediscovering yourself in the tranquillity of the mountains, detoxifying your system with the fresh air, finding your spirituality and contemplating life, Kathmandu is truly a place and an emotion - all at once.
+From buying trekking equipment in Thamel or taking a rickshaw ride through traffic-packed alleys of the old part of the city or simply visiting the fascinating buildings in Durbar Squares, Kathmandu is truly a place filled with warmth.

 Best Time: September to November

 Known For : Annapurna Circuit Phewa Lake Sarangkot